arunkumardhanabal/My-SimpleTimeService-app/README.md

 **Docker:** Ensure you have Docker installed on your system.
 You can find installation instructions for your operating system on the official Docker website.
 Running the Pre-built Docker Image (Recommended).

-You can directly run the pre-built Docker image from Docker Hub or start with building the image from the code available in this repository.
+You can directly run the pre-built Docker image from Docker Hub or start with building the image using the Dockerfile available in this repository.

 Bash